quintinfsmith/burnsomninet/sitecode/sections/software/wrecked.md

 ## Usage
 For Rust, see [Documentation](https://docs.rs/wrecked/).

 Docs for the python bindings are in the works.
-For now, there are a few examples on the [GitHub page](https://github.com/quintinfsmith/wrecked_bindings).
+For now, there are a few examples on the [project page](/project/wrecked).